What is metabolic syndrome?

 What causes metabolic syndrome?

 The exact cause of metabolic syndrome is not known.
 Many features of the metabolic syndrome are associated with "insulin resistance."
 Insulin resistance means that the body does not use insulin efficiently to lower glucose and triglyceride levels.
-Insulin resistance is a combination of genetic and lifestyle factors.
-Lifestyle factors include diet, activity and perhaps interrupted sleep patterns (such as sleep apnea).
+A combination of genetic and lifestyle factors may result in insulin resistance.
+Lifestyle factors include dietary habits, activity and perhaps interrupted sleep patterns (such as sleep apnea).

 What are the symptoms of metabolic syndrome?